adot-7/mysite/README.md

-A personal web page, created using HTML and CSS
+A personal web page, created using HTML and CSS.
+Will update soon.